DavyJonesLocker/client_side_validations/README.md

 config/initializers/client_side_validations.rb
 ```

-If you are using Rails 3.1+ you'll need to use:
+If you want to copy the asset files from the gem into your project:

 ```
 rails g client_side_validations:copy_assets